What is the Alexa Skills Kit?

 Follow the Alexa skill development workflow to create your skill.

 To develop any type of Alexa skill, you need an Amazon developer account.
-You can use an existing Amazon account to sign in, or you can create a new Amazon account.
+You can use an existing Amazon account to sign in, or you can create a new Amazon developer account.

 Design your skill